ayan-biswas0412/JonoGunti/README.md

 # Jono-Gunti (The People Counter)

+This is a people counter program that detects the number of people in a single in any road by analysing video via IP Camera of Drone or Mobile device or it can also analyze a recorded video file.I think it will be really very helpfull if anybody uses it in their drones to surveillance about that the no of peoples are roaming outside.

 ---
 > ## :mask: [COVID-19](http://corona-cases-india.netlify.com/) | Stay Home, Stay Safe! :house:  <br> :mag_right: Checkout [this](http://corona-cases-india.netlify.com/) web app for live CORONA updates.